-Τ¥ PE OF CHANGE: Academic Change Degree Program Change (THECB form required) Degree Pro ogram Change (1 Hi ECB - form requi ed) PR OPOSED CLASSIF ICATION: Exclusive  General Major 1.
-IF THE ANSWER TO ANY OF T HE FOLLOWING G QUESTIONS IS YES, THE C OLLEGE MUST CONSULT LINDA DICKENS, DI RECTOR OF AC CREDITATION N AND ASSESS MENT, TO DETERMINE IF S ACSCOC APP ROVAL IS REQU JIRED. • Is this a new deg gree program?
-Yes 🗌 No 🖂 • Is this program b being deleted?
-Yes 🗌 No 🖂 • Dece the process a offer commerce · · · · · · · · · · · · · · · · · · ·

-Does the program offer courses that will be taught off campus?
-Yes No ⊠ Will courses in this program be delivered electronically?
-Yes No ⊠
+Academic Change Degree Program Change (THECB form required) PR OPOSED CLASSIFI 0 ☐ Exclusive ☐ General ☐ Major 1.
+1. IF THE ANSWER TO ANY OF THE FOLLOWING QUESTIONS IS YES, THE COLLEGE MUST CONSULT LINDA DICKENS , DIRECTOR OF ACCREDITATION AND ASSESSMENT, TO DETERMINE IF SACSCOC APPROVAL IS REQUIRED. • Is this a new deg KUVAL IS KEQU IKED.
+Yes ☐ No ⊠ • Is this program b eing deleted?
+Yes No No • Does the program offer courses that will be taught off campus?
+Yes No No Will courses in the his program be o delivered electronic ally?
+Yes 🗌 No

-- 2. EXPLAIN CHANGE TO DEGREE PROGRAM AND GIVE A DETAILED RATIONALE FOR EACH INDIVIDUAL CHANGE: Instituting credit/fail grade option for Cockrell School of Engineering semester exchange students.
+2. EXPLAIN CHANGE TO DEGREE PROGRAM AND GIVE A DETAILED RATIONALE FOR EACH

+INDIVIDUAL CHANGE: Instituting credit/fail grade option for Cockrell School of Engineering semester exchange students.
 The Cockrell School of Engineering (CSE) seeks to encourage undergraduate students to include an international experience in their undergraduate program of study.
 Among the several options for gaining such an experience, semester exchange programs rise to the top because they are the best vehicle for cultural immersion and they represent the lowest cost to CSE.
 To undertake semester exchange programs, students need to see the academic risks as manageable.
-The two key concerns in this regard are: - 1.
-Will the courses taken abroad count toward a degree? - 2.
+The two key concerns in this regard are:

+- 1. Will the courses taken abroad count toward a degree? - 2.
 Will the grades assigned abroad be reasonable relative to the standards applied at UT?